 While all types of proposals are strongly encouraged, special consideration will be given to projects that are interdisciplinary in nature (crossing the boundaries of humanities, social sciences, and natural sciences).

 It is important to remember that unlike many other research proposals this one must be written in a manner that is understandable to a broad, non-expert audience, and therefore use minimal jargon.

-* A note to undergraduates at the early stages of research in the humanities, arts, and social sciences: While the THINK fellowship is primarily for students with fully developed projects, there are also spaces reserved for students in the earlier stages of the process.
-In an effort to promote budding researchers in the humanities and social sciences, each semester a portion of spots will be reserved for students at the very early stages of research.
-These spots are intended for students with little to no prior research experience.
-Fellows are encouraged to work with a graduate student (or faculty mentor) who teaches them the research methods of the field and assists them in conducting their individual research projects.
-If you are applying for one of these spots, please be sure to check “Yes” in the section of the application asking whether you are applying for a “Bridge” researcher spot.
+* A note to undergraduates at the early stages of research: While the UHC Fellowship is primarily for students with developed projects, there are also spaces reserved for students in the earlier stages of the process.
+In an effort to promote budding researchers across disciplines, students at the early stages of the research process are welcome to apply to further develop their research.
+Students are encouraged to work with a research mentor to learn foundational research methods in their field and assist them in conducting their individual research projects.

 How to apply

 In consultation with the sponsoring faculty member the student must submit an application according to the instructions via the link below.
 All application materials must be received by the date specified above.
 The UHC will evaluate the proposals, and all applicants will be notified of the decisions within roughly 30 days of the application deadline.

 DETAILED APPLICATION INSTRUCTIONS